 Budgie vs lovebird: Differences

 ‘Lovebird’ is a common name used to refer to the entire genus Agapornis, which contains 9 different species.
-Among the most popular are Agapornis roseicollis (the rosy-faced lovebird) and Agapornis personatus (the yellow-collared lovebird).
+Among the most popular are Agapornis roseicollis (the rosy-faced lovebird), Agapornis personatus (the yellow-collared lovebird) and Agapornis fischeri (the Fischer’s lovebird).

 Budgies are Australian natives, mostly found in arid inland habitats.
 Lovebirds are from the continent of Africa, where they mainly occur in savannahland.